CiscoDevNet/terraform-provider-ndfc/docs/resources/fabric_vxlan_msd.md

 page_title: "ndfc_fabric_vxlan_msd Resource - terraform-provider-ndfc"
 subcategory: ""
 description: |-
   Resource to configure and manage a VXLAN MSD Fabric.
-Only creation/updation/deletion of the fabric is supported, resources on top of the fabric are not supported yet.
+Only creation/updation/deletion of the fabric is supported, MSD fabric features as seen in NDFC are no fully supported by the provider.
+Its under development.
 ---

 # ndfc_fabric_vxlan_msd (Resource)

 Resource to configure and manage a VXLAN MSD Fabric.
-Only creation/updation/deletion of the fabric is supported, resources on top of the fabric are not supported yet.
+Only creation/updation/deletion of the fabric is supported, MSD fabric features as seen in NDFC are no fully supported by the provider.
+Its under development.

 ## Example Usage